 Once you’re done with the video, maximize VLC media player, open Video and click DirectX Wallpaper again to remove the check.
 Then exit the program.

-However, for more recent versions of VLC media player, all you need to do is right-click the video and select Set as wallpaper.
+However, for more recent versions of VLC media player, simply right-click the video and select Video > Set as wallpaper.

 If the results from VLC media player don’t meet your requirements, there are various alternatives of varying complexity.

 Your best option is probably YouTube, which again will work with Windows 10, macOS, Linux, and Chrome OS.

 To set a YouTube video as a desktop wallpaper:

 - Open YouTube.com and select your video.

 - Play the clip then set it to full screen.